 a) 1.
-The following persons are the incumbent Directors3, Executive Officers and key personnel of the Company (brief description of their respective business experience for the past five (5) years included):
+The following persons are the incumbent Directors, Executive Officers and key personnel of the Company (brief description of their respective business experience for the past five (5) years included):

 Andrew R. Hoad, 52, British, joined the Board last February 22, 2018 and became the Chairman in April 1, 2018.
 He was the former Executive Vice President of ATI from February 1, 2012 until March 17, 2018.
 Mr. Hoad is the current CEO and Managing Director of DPWorld Asia Pacific Region.
 Prior to ATI, Mr. Hoad has been based elsewhere in the Asia Pacific region, the Middle East, Europe and the Americas, as chief executive of DP World terminals in Peru and the Dominican Republic; and prior to this as Commercial Director Asia Pacific, based in Hong Kong and Dubai.
-Before DP World he was General Manager of CSX World Terminals Europe, and he began his maritime career with the P&O Group, where he undertook a variety of management roles including General Manager for Saudi Arabia and the Red Sea region for P&O Containers, and
+Before DP World he was General Manager of CSX World Terminals Europe, and he began his maritime career with the P&O Group, where he undertook a variety of management roles including General Manager for Saudi Arabia and the Red Sea region for P&O Containers, and Commercial Manager for Southampton Container Terminal with P&O Ports.
+Mr. Hoad holds both Bachelor and Masters degrees in History and Economic History from Pembroke College Cambridge University, qualifications from the Institute of Chartered Shipbrokers, and has undertaken executive management programs at IMD Business School, the National University of Singapore and Case Western Reserve University.

-3 The Directors are elected annually and each Director holds office until the next annual meeting held after his election and until his successor has been elected and has qualified, or until his death or until he resigns or has been removed.
+&lt;sup>3 The Directors are elected annually and each Director holds office until the next annual meeting held after his election and until his successor has been elected and has qualified, or until his death or until he resigns or has been removed.
 (Sec.
 2, Article IV, By-laws)